chubbard/gratum/README.md

 ### Rejections

-A Pipeline doesn't have to process every row.
-This could be on purpose or because the data doesn't match expectations, a script error, etc.  Below is the example for how to reject a row:
+A Pipeline does not have to process every row.
+This could be on purpose or because the data does not match expectations, a script error, etc.  Below is the example for how to reject a row:

     from([